-However, we found substantial variation in some countries in the amount of area requiring protection between risk and baseline scenarios (Fig. 1; Table S2).
+We found substantial variation in some countries in the amount of area requiring protection when risks were introduced (Fig. 1; Table S2).
 These differences were driven largely by governance (Fig. 2).
-Countries with higher governance scores had greater area requiring protection under risk scenarios versus baseline, especially when species were wider ranging and when neighboring countries had lower governance scores.
-Thus, risk is connected across jurisdictions, where planning scenarios favor protection of species in nearby countries with low governance risk.
+Countries with higher governance scores had greater area requiring protection under scenarios with risks relative to the baseline scenario, especially when species were wider ranging and when high governance countries abt low governance countries.
+Thus, risk is connected across jurisdictions, where planning scenarios favor protection of species in nearby countries with better governance low governance risk.
 For example, many vertebrate species ranges span north-eastern Russia, Finland, and Sweden, with one of the most iconic being caribou (Rangifer tarandus), which has an IUCN conservation status of vulnerable.
-Because Russia suffers from poor ‘voice and accountability, rule of law, and control of corruption’ (Table S3), whereas Finland and Sweden have relatively high governance scores, the scenarios including governance pressures led to a selection of 99.4% and 48.9% of Finland and Sweden’s land areas compared to the baseline scenario with 30.8% and 15.2%.
+Because Russia suffers from poor ‘voice and accountability, rule of law, and control of corruption’ (Table S3), whereas Finland and Sweden have relatively high governance scores, the scenarios including governance pressures led to a selection of 99.4% and 48.9% of Finland and Sweden’s land areas respectively compared to the baseline scenario with 30.8% and 15.2%.
 These results do not mean the majority of land inside Finland needs to be protected to ensure the long-term persistence of caribou, but indicate that prioritizing areas in Sweden and Finland is predicted to be far less of a risk than areas in Russia.